-NewClimate Institute is highly active in the analysis, evaluation and design of domestic and international market mechanisms.
-We evaluate past mechanisms and reflect the lessons learned to the design and development of future mechanisms including those that deliver an overall mitigation impact, which is explicitly stated in the 2015 Paris Agreement.
-Our experts combine years of experience working in various capacities with the Clean Development Mechanism (CDM) and the Joint Implementation (JI) programme, and have provided support and advice to international policy makers for the emerging New Market Mechanism (NMM) and Framework for Various Approaches (FVA) concepts.
+NewClimate Institute is active in the field of analysis, evaluation and design of international and domestic carbon market mechanisms.
+We evaluate the Kyoto mechanisms and reflect on the lessons learned from them to inform the design and development of future mechanisms, particularly those that increase mitigation ambition of countries and deliver an overall mitigation impact.
+Our experts combine years of experience working in various capacities with the Kyoto Protocol mechanisms such as the Clean Development Mechanism (CDM) and the Joint Implementation (JI), the EU ETS and voluntary offsetting markets; provide inputs to discussions under CORSIA and IMO; and advise international policy makers on emerging market concepts and piloting activities.

 Evaluation of the present implementation status of CDM projects and identification of support measures to keep CDM projects mitigating.
 Return to all expertise and projects The Clean Development Mechanism (CDM) was introduced by the Kyoto Protocol and has developed into one of the most important international carbon market instruments.
 The CDM stimulated investments in greenhouse… Read More